 Percy ignored him, annoyed that she had to leave the junk.
 Those heavy hawsers were not cheap.

-On the Gnat, Shakes returned to the sail from below deck where he had thrown the levers that switched the power system from diesel to battery.
-He stood with his head out of the sail, and backed his small boat at a high throttle from the dock, being careful to clear the stern of the Prospect before shifting to forward throttle.
+On the Gnat, Shakes returned to the sail from below deck, where he had thrown the levers that switched the power system from diesel to battery.
+He stood with his head out of the sail and backed his small boat at a high throttle from the dock, being careful to clear the stern of the Prospect before shifting to forward throttle.

 The sub with the ram had moved quickly up the channel towards them.
 Defying the local convention of moving through the channels with no wake, it was cruising at an open-ocean speed, swamping small boats on both sides and sending rolling waves up over the platforms and through the lintels of the small huts on either side of the channel.
 The Grackle had clearly spotted the Prospect at dock and was now moving to the other side of the channel, maneuvering to angle in while maintaining its current speed and aligning to ram the Prospect while it was stuck in the turnaround bay.